-Materials Research Project
+Material Research Project

-The aim of the Materials Research Project is to research and promote material knowledge.
-This Project focuses on testing new ways to develop the relation between image and material, including the exploration of diverse cultural materials and methodologies.
-Research is conducted to resolve material-related problems to identify an appropriate material, process or application in order to develop and fine-tune the relation between material, idea and image.
-The results of research and related information stemming from investigation include exhibitions in the Material Museum.
+The aim of the Material Research Project is to research and promote material knowledge.
+The project focuses on testing new ways to develop the relation between image and material, including the exploration of diverse cultural materials and methodologies.
+Research is conducted to resolve material-related problems to identify and appropriate material, process or application in order to develop and fine-tune the relation between material, idea and image.

-The Materials Research Project has three strands:
+The Materials Research Project is defined by three strands:

 - Guided Exploration – Testing new ways of developing the relation between image and material.
 Different cultural materials and methodologies are explored, supported by a growing materials sample library.
-Technical Talks and seminars are conducted regularly on a wide range of materials-related subjects, such as the properties of industrial paints and varnishes; investigating material as immaterial; supports and surfaces – laminate, veneer, vinyl, acrylic, aluminum.
+Technical Talks and seminars are conducted regularly on a wide range of materials-related subjects, such as the properties of industrial paints and varnishes; investigating material as immaterial; supports and surfaces – laminate, veneer, vinyl, acrylic, aluminium.

-- Documentation –The results of research are documented.
-Information ranges from recipes for paints and grounds, to cataloguing materials and disseminating insights into experiences with materials, and includes a Pigment Library and a photographic project entitled ‘Surface Photographs’, which is close up imaging of the painted surface.
+- Documentation –The results of research were documented, ranging from recipes for paints and grounds to cataloguing materials and disseminating insights into experiences with materials.
+This gave rise to an ambitious project entitled Surface Photographs (close up imaging of painted surfaces) and the Pigment Library.